Partner Logo

 Affordable Care Act (Obamacare)

 The Affordable Care Act provides options for health care, but be prepared—the rates are not always so affordable.
 ACA premiums can vary from person to person but age is a top contributing factor.
-If you plan to retire between the ages of 60-64, the average monthly premium you can expect to pay for individual coverage is $1,163, without subsidies.5
+If you plan to retire in your 60s, the average monthly premium you can expect to pay for a Silvur plan with individual coverage is $1,284, without subsidies.5

 Upon applying for ACA coverage, you’ll need to provide your annual income amount to determine whether you’ll qualify for premium credits.
 Premium credits can drastically reduce the amount you spend on healthcare in a month, but if you underestimate your income, you could get slapped with a hefty tax bill at the end of the year.
 That’s what happened to Rhonda H.